Living abroad and working on a task of fixed duration or attending college.

 Taking up residence abroad

-- European Union (EU) or European Economic Area (EEA) - if you are taking up residence in the (EU/EEA) you can drive on your current Irish driving licence once it is valid, or exchange it in that country within 10 years of its expiry.
+- European Union (EU) or European Economic Area (EEA) states - if you are taking up residence in another EU or EEA state you can drive on your current Irish driving licence once it is valid, or exchange it in that country within 10 years of its expiry.

 - Recognised states - if you are taking up residence in any of the recognised states including the UK you can exchange your current Irish driving licence in that country within one year of expiry.